PanK0/TalkingChalks/Evaluation/README.md

    * Always reachable
    * No sensitive data stored
    * Museum curators can use these data to find out which are the most visited artworks

+## Demo
+We have built a demo using IoT-Lab, TheThingsNetwork and Azure IoT Hub.
+The Gateway starts and loads all the registered devices attached to statues..When Lora nodes send a JSON string like {'dev_id' : 'dev_00', 'profile_id' : 'hugo'}, the gateway receives it and looks for the device.
+If the device is found, then the Gateway assigns the requested profile to it and data are forwarded to the hub.
+During this simulation we have not used speakers: the description of the statue is just a string.

+## End user product
+We have also built a end user product

 ## FAQ